cldf/cookbook/docs/sql_tutorial.md

 SELECT * FROM LanguageTable WHERE cldf_glottocode IS NULL;
 ```

+Maybe more importantly, SQL does not really support variables and value assignment.
-While the "lack of expressiveness" (it's harder to create complex SQL code, because you cannot simply string together instructions)
+Thus, it may feel somewhat harder to create complex SQL code, because you cannot as easily "store"
+results of intermediate processoing steps.

-might seem like a disadvantage, it actually is advantageous to judge applicability of SQL:
+While the "lack of expressiveness" might seem like a disadvantage, it actually is advantageous to judge
+applicability of SQL:
 If you can fit your data aggregation needs into one statement (one *query*) (and possibly a handful of
 *CTEs*), SQL could be a good choice.
+As soon as such a query becomes bigger than "a screenful", you might
+think about alternatives.

 ### SQL is (possibly too) big